 1. All living things are composed of cells

 You’re not the only one who feels like a walking organism.
-Even a single‑cell organism like E. Also, coli counts.
-Every plant, animal, fungus, and even the tiniest bacterium is a collection of cells.
-The idea that life is organized at the cellular level is the starting point Turns out it matters..
+Because of that, even a single‑cell organism like E. On the flip side, every plant, animal, fungus, and even the tiniest bacterium is a collection of cells. coli counts.
+The idea that life is organized at the cellular level is the starting point Practical, not theoretical..

 2. Cells arise from pre‑existing cells

 This rule rules out spontaneous generation.
-Practically speaking, it says that to make a new cell, you need an existing one.
-Practically speaking, a single cell splits, two cells divide, and so on.
-Consider this: no magic from nothing.
+It says that to make a new cell, you need an existing one.
+A single cell splits, two cells divide, and so on.
+And no magic from nothing.
 This is the cornerstone of heredity and growth.

 3. All cells share a common set of structures and functions